thatcherfreeman/utility-dctls/README.md

 **Graticule Brightness**: Allows you to increase the brightness of the drawn graticule by repeating the drawn lines and characters.

+**Num Stops**: Indicates how many stops of lines to show when you have ST2084 Stops or Bt1886 Stops selected as the Waveform Scale.

 **BT1886 White Point**: If BT.1886 Annex 1 is selected as the Waveform scale, this controls the white point parameter, specified by $L_W$ in the official recommendation.

 **BT1886 Black Point**: If BT.1886 Annex 1 is selected as the Waveform scale, this controls the black point parameter, specified by $L_B$ in the official recommendation.
-If set to 0, then this is effectively just a gamma function.
+If set to 0, then this is just a gamma function.

 **BT1886 Gamma**: Specifies the gamma curve, the recommendation says to fix this at 2.4.